Advertiser Disclosure

 Uber Eats’ disadvantages include workers’ independent contractor status, potentially high overhead for those with gas-powered vehicles, and limited availability in smaller cities and metro areas.

 • Delivery People Are Independent Contractors.
 All Uber Eats delivery people work as independent contractors.
 They’re responsible for tracking their own tax liabilities and paying their own expenses, such as fuel and car insurance.
 They also have to eat the cost of an illness or injury because Uber Eats doesn’t offer workers’ compensation, sick days, or paid time off.
-And they also don’t have much in the way of job security — they can be kicked off the app basically at will.
+And they also don’t have much in the way of job security — they can be kicked off the app at will.

 • Overhead Can Eat Into Earnings.
-Uber Eats delivery perople, particularly couriers using their own cars, deal with fairly high overhead costs that can eat into their ability to make extra money.
+Uber Eats delivery people, particularly couriers using their own cars, deal with fairly high overhead costs that can eat into their ability to make extra money.
 They’re responsible for the cost of fuel, vehicle insurance, parking, and possibly other expenses.

 How Driving for Uber Eats Stacks Up